Data Water Quality Standards Sampling and Monitoring Guidance References and Resources

 The U.S. Geological Survey (USGS) collects and analyzes chemical, physical, and biological properties of water, sediment and tissue samples from across the Nation.
 The discrete sample data is a large and complex set of data that has been collected by a variety of projects ranging from national programs to studies in small watersheds.
 Users should review the help notes and particularly the data retrieval precautions before beginning any retrieval or analysis of data from this data set.

-Hoosier Riverwatch promotes stewardship of Indiana's waterways through a volunteer stream monitoring and water quality education program.
-The database is searchable by 8-digit hydrologic unit code (HUC) through an interactive map.
+Hoosier Riverwatch promotes stewardship of Indiana's waterways through a water quality education and volunteer monitoring and water quality education program.
+The database is searchable by 8-digit hydrologic unit code (HUC), waterbody name, county, sampling site number, and volunteer ID or organization.

 USGS National Water Information System: Groundwater